-guardian, the onus to select desirable yet safe chew toys falls on you.
-Items such as beef-marrow bones, rawhide, chew hooves, and pigs’ ears all have their pros and cons.
+Invest in a variety of chew toys appropriate to the size and chewing preferences of your dog.
+As a pet parent, the onus to select desirable yet safe chew toys falls on you.
+Items such as Nylabones bones, rawhide and rubber toys all have their pros and cons.
 The first few times you offer such items to your dog, watch closely to make sure they’re suitable for her.
-Throw away any sharp splinters or small, sticky remains.
+Throw away any damaged toys or sticky remains.
 Alternate the chewies to keep her interest high, and save the most desirable of them for crate time or when the puppy is left alone.

 Cue Good Behaviors

 The only way a dog can learn which items are okay to chew and which ones are forbidden is by getting well-timed feedback from her humans.
 When she eyes or chews a table leg, give a verbal warning such as “no” and then draw her attention to an acceptable toy.
 When you catch your dog chewing on an approved object, don’t forget to praise, reward with a tasty treat, and tell her to carry on.
 Remember that rewarded behavior is more likely to be repeated.
 If the table leg or rug fringe remains your dog’s favorite chew toy, remove it, prevent her access to it, or if necessary, diminish its desirability by applying a commercial anti-chew cream (for wood) or spray.

 It’s also important to remember that a young dog does not need access to the entire house.
 If you have children who are messy with their toys or a spouse who can’t seem to locate the dirty laundry bin, keep your dog out of those rooms by closing bedroom doors or installing pet gates during her chewing phase.
 Through a combination of management and training methods, assisted by the natural aging process, your dog will outgrow their chewing phase and eventually earn full household access.
 Until then, make use of your dog’s safe haven when you aren’t there to supervise, and you’ll set your pup up for success.